bborealis/pizzaShop/README.md

 Users can specify the size and quantity of pizzas and see the total cost.

+## Notes

+Still need to work on:

+-Adding more then one topping to a pizza.

+-Adding the correct pricing for multiple pizzas with toppings.( currently if two pizzas are added it will only add topping price for one. )

 ## Setup

 _Clone and open index.html in your browser._